Step Potential and Touch Potential: A 101 Easy Explanation

 RF = CS ρS / 4b

-where CS is the correction coefficient of the foot grounding resistance while considering the high resistivity layer.
+where CS is the correction coefficient of the foot grounding resistance in the high resistivity layer.

 The correction coefficient can be calculated using the following empirical formula